cnshingledecker/Dday/README.md

 Why write a parallel version of the generalized script?
 The parallelized version has one significant benefit: multiple models can be ran at once, which can decrease runtime.
 However, the parallelized script has some drawbacks and possible risks:

 Drawbacks:
-- There is an overhead time associated with dividing up the fitting factor combinations, sending them to the different processors, and each processor sending the lowest RMSD (and the fitting factors that produced it) back to the root node.
+- There is an overhead time associated with dividing up the fitting factor combinations, sending them to the different cores, and each core sending the lowest RMSD (and the fitting factors that produced it) back to the root node.
 For example, if the number of models to be run (the number of fitting factor combinations) is low enough, the improvement in runtime between the original version and the parallel version can be small, nonexistent, or the runtime could even increase.

 Possible Risks:
 - Loss of precision in sending and receiving data, although significant examples of this have not been observed.

 Benefits:
 - Possible Decreased Overall Runtime
-- Each processor can find the lowest RMSD that was produced from the fitting factors it was sent and send back to the root processor that RMSD and the fitting factors that produced it.
+- Each core can find the lowest RMSD that was produced from the fitting factors it was sent and send back to the root core that RMSD and the fitting factors that produced it.
 This simplifies the process of finding the fitting factors that produce the least RMSD.

 Below is an overview of the changes from the parallelized version of the script to the generalized version:
-1. For each processor, a directory is created, and a file is created in it where the fitting factors and RMSD that they produced is written for each fitting factor combination.
+1. For each core, a directory is created, and a file is created in it where the fitting factors and RMSD that they produced is written for each fitting factor combination.
 The files that monaco uses (and many others; don't copy files if they don't need to be (for monaco)).
-2. Once the fitting factor combinations are created (a list of them), that list is split into n chunks (where n is the number of processors used).
+2. Once the fitting factor combinations are created (a list of them), that list is split into n chunks (where n is the number of cores used).
-3. Once step 2 is completed, each chunk (there is 1 for each processor) is split up into mini-chunks, starting with size 15 (the last mini-chunk created is of size chunk-size mod 15).
-This function was written because on the machine this code was developed on, the processors did not receive chunks of size 16 or greater.
-The mini-chunk size is specified in the function call, and the for loops that send the fitting factor combinations to each processor are set up to send these mini-chunks (the for loops will send all the mini-chunks, regardless of the mini-chunk size).
+3. Once step 2 is completed, each chunk (there is 1 for each core) is split up into mini-chunks, starting with size 15 (the last mini-chunk created is of size chunk-size mod 15).
+This function was written because on the machine this code was developed on, the cores did not receive chunks of size 16 or greater.
+The mini-chunk size is specified in the function call, and the for loops that send the fitting factor combinations to each core are set up to send these mini-chunks (the for loops will send all the mini-chunks, regardless of the mini-chunk size).
-3. Steps 8 and 9 from the generalization additions above are not in place for this version, because for each processor, the files used with the original monaco are copied to the directory for each processor.
+3. Steps 8 and 9 from the generalization additions above are not in place for this version, because for each core, the files used with the original monaco are copied to the directory for each core.
 Therefore, there is no need to change the files that monaco reads from.
-4. Instead of all of the processors writing to 1 common results file, each processor writes to its own results file.
+4. Instead of all of the cores writing to 1 common results file, each core writes to its own results file.
-5. Each processor finds the lowest RMSD and the fitting factors that produced it, and sends that back to the root processor (processor 0).
-The root processor finds the lowest RMSD (and fittign factors that produced it) from among those returned and writes the one with the lowest RMSD and writes it to a results file.
+5. Each core finds the lowest RMSD and the fitting factors that produced it, and sends that back to the root core (core 0).
+The root core finds the lowest RMSD (and fittign factors that produced it) from among those returned and writes the one with the lowest RMSD and writes it to a results file.
 6. **Note: the [OpenMPI library](https://www.open-mpi.org/) and the python package [mpi4py](https://mpi4py.readthedocs.io/en/stable/index.html) (version 3.0.3) were used in this parallelization.
 Click on the links to learn more about them.**

 #### Comparison Script